 Take the Downtown Line from Bayfront MRT to Bugis MRT Station and explore the colorful area around Haji Lane, Arab Street, and Muscat Street.
 You’ll find plenty of cute boutique shops, hipster cafes, beautiful street art, and charming mosques like the Sultan Mosque.
 Besides if you’re hungry, this area is great to grab a delicious lunch or enjoy a coffee.

 PRICES: Between $1-3/€0.8-2.50 per person for a single-way MRT ticket (4-minute ride)

 PLACE TO GO: Limaa a small, pleasant spot located in Haji Lane, vegetarian/vegan-friendly food, healthy juices, and delicious smoothie bowls

 TIP: be sure to avoid the area on Sundays as most places are closed

 Visit Little India

-Book: Little India is perfect to explore on your own but a self-guided audio tour brings more value to the background of all the places you will visit.
+BOOK: Little India is perfect to explore on your own but a guided street food tour around Singapore brings more value to the background of all the places you will visit.